kwdunaway/cnv-crispr/README.md

 2. **Off-target data**: Off-target activity is an active interest of Desktop Genetics so this pipeline includes that information.
 The off-target scores of all probes can be found in Supplementary Table 1 of the original published paper [Shalem et al. 2014](http://www.ncbi.nlm.nih.gov/pubmed/24336571).
 The data is in excel format and needs to be converted to tab separated format.
 To do this, open the file in excel and save as a "Tab Delimited Text (*.txt)".

-3. **Genome**: This pipeline assumes you are working with hg38 build of the human genome (latest build as of 3/5/2016).
+3. **Genome**: This pipeline assumes you are working with hg38 build of the human genome.
 For the purposes of this pipeline, I used bowtie.
-However, you can substitue another aligner as long as the input accepts FASTA files and the output is in SAM format.
+However, you can substitute another aligner as long as the input accepts FASTA files and the output is in SAM format.

 ## Pipeline
 In order to make a full CNV table from the provided CRISPR `crispr_guide_data_mac.tsv` file, use the following pipeline:

-1. **PC to MAC conversion**: This pipeline also assumes all of the files are in mac/unix format.
-This means you must convert any non-mac formatted files before running.
+1. **PC to MAC conversion**: This pipeline assumes all of the files are in MAC/Unix format.
+This means you must convert any PC formatted files before running.
 To do this, use the command:

 	```
 	tr '\r' '\n' < oldfilename > newfilename